iucau/iuca-network/Practice/Labs.md

 ## Lab #2, Extend the EchoService

-1. Move the server to `auca.space`
+1. Move the server to `iuca.space`
    and show that you can send
    and receive messages from the
    client located on the local lab